Tiger4Code/nfl-analysis-flask-website/README.md

 # NFL Strategy Analysis and Prediction Flask Application

 ## Overview

-This Flask application is designed for NFL competition enthusiasts and analysts, providing an interactive way to analyze and predict the effects of various strategies.
+This Flask application is designed for NFL competition enthusiasts and analysts, providing an interactive way to analyze and predict the effects of various strategies based on pre/post snap behaviors.
 Users can explore combinations of offensive and defensive parameters, view insightful visualizations, and leverage AI-powered analysis to gain deeper insights into game strategies.

+### Pre-Snap to Post-Snap Analysis: Insights, Predictions, and Visualizations

+#### Objective
+- Provide actionable insights on offensive and defensive strategies.
+- Predict post-snap outcomes based on pre-snap behaviors.
+- Enable coaches, analysts, and players to understand tendencies through a user-friendly website.

+#### Key Components
+- Data Analysis and Visualization
+- LLM-Driven Descriptive Insights
+- Machine Learning for Yardage Prediction
+- Game Playback for Historical Comparison

 ## Features